-The Group's primary funding sources are in the form of deposits across a spectrum of retail and wholesale clients, as well as long-term capital and loan markets.
+The Group's primary funding sources are in the form of deposits across a spectrum of consumer and high net worth, business and commercial and corporate and investment banking clients, as well as long-term capital and loan markets.

 In respect of South Africa, the banking sector is characterised by certain structural features, such as a low discretionary savings rate in general and a high percentage of these are captured by institutions such as pension funds, provident funds and providers of asset management services.
 A portion of these savings translate into institutional funding for the banking system that comprises wholesale funding from financial institutions across a range of deposits, loans and financial instruments.
 These deposits have a different liquidity profile to retail deposits.
 As a result, the Issuer, along with other banking groups in South Africa, has a higher reliance on wholesale funding than retail deposits.
-As at 31 December 2021, retail deposits comprised 21.6 per cent. of the total funding-related liabilities of SBSA and 26.4 per cent. of the total funding-related liabilities of the Issuer.
+As at 31 December 2022, retail deposits comprised 21.7 per cent. of the total funding-related liabilities of SBSA and 26.3 per cent. of the total funding-related liabilities of SBG.

 Wholesale funding sourced by members of the Group is usually of a short-to-medium term and entered into on a contractual basis.
 Wholesale funding is more expensive than retail deposits, and is sourced from a small number of depositors, principally, fund managers.
-As at 31 December 2021,

-87 per cent. of SBSA's deposits and debt funding had a contractual maturity date of 12 months or less or were repayable on demand.
-As at 31 December 2021, SBSA's largest single depositor accounted for 4.2 per cent. of total deposits and the top 10 depositors accounted for 13.4 per cent. of total deposits, well within SBSA's risk appetite of 10 per cent. and 20 per cent. respectively.
-As at 31 December 2021, 89 per cent. of the Issuer's deposits and debt funding had a contractual maturity date of 12 months or less or were repayable on demand.
-As at 31 December 2021, the largest single depositor accounted for 3.1 per cent. of total deposits and the top 10 depositors accounted for 9.6 per cent. of total deposits, well within the Group's risk appetite of 10 per cent. and 20 per cent. respectively.
+As at 31 December 2022, 85 per cent. of the SBSA's deposits and debt funding (including subordinated debt) had a contractual maturity date of 12 months or less or were repayable on demand.
+As at 31 December 2022, SBSA's largest single depositor accounted for 3.1 per cent. of total deposits and the top 10 depositors accounted for 11.2 per cent. of total deposits, well within SBSA's risk appetite of 10 per cent. and 20 per cent. respectively.
+As at 31 December 2022, 87 per cent. of SBG's deposits and debt funding had a contractual maturity date of 12 months or less or were repayable on demand.
+As at 31 December 2022, the largest single depositor accounted for 2.4 per cent. of total deposits and the top 10 depositors accounted for 8.2 per cent. of total deposits, well within the Group's risk appetite of 10 per cent. and 20 per cent. respectively.